Fran-Lopez-Caballero/DCM_SPM_pipeline/README.md

 # DCM_SPM_pipeline
-Pipeline to perform EEG/MEG source-localization and DCM analyses in SPM
+Pipeline to perform EEG/MEG source-localization and DCM analyses in SPM.
+Divided by sections.